ascyrax/codedamn_pg/playground/SPECS.md

 Monaco Editor: (this was mandatory too)

-- this is also used in Visual Studio Code which is my preferred editor personally
+- this is also used in Visual Studio Code which is my preferred editor currenlty
 - features like syntax highlighting, code completion, multiple files support etc.

 ## Terminal preview: